Coherent Load Profile Synthesis with Conditional Diffusion for LV Distribution Network Scenario Generation: Methodology

 The proposed diffusion model is built upon an implementation of the SSSDS4 model~\cite{alcaraz2023diffusionbased}.
-SSSDS4 provides a time series implementation of the diffusion model enhanced with the combination of structured state space models, to allow capturing long-term dependencies in the data, such as seasonal and diurnal trends linked by weather and behavioural routine~\cite{abs-2111-00396}.
-The SSSDS4 implementation of diffusion models was chosen due to its state-of-the-art performance in several generation tasks across multiple datasets when benchmarked against other diffusion-based approaches~\cite{alcaraz2023diffusionbased}.
+SSSDS4 provides a time series implementation of a diffusion model and was shown to achieve strong performance in several generation tasks across multiple datasets when benchmarked against other diffusion-based approaches~\cite{alcaraz2023diffusionbased}.
+SSSDS4 was enhanced over existing methods~\cite{tashiro2021csdi} through the incorporation of structured state space models, to allow capturing long-term dependencies in the data, such as seasonal and diurnal trends linked by weather and behavioural routine~\cite{abs-2111-00396}.
+These are known to be key factors in load behaviour~\cite{shi2014analysis} and were the key motivation in the selection of the SSSDS4 as the diffusion model to apply to the LV substation synthesis.

 The SSSDS4 model was adapted to utilise conditional inputs to constrain the generation process and synthesise samples from specific areas of the overall distribution.
-Conditions are introduced to the model as additional channel inputs and utilise the binary masking mechanism to discern signal and conditional inputs.
-When the mask value is 1, the original input is provided to the model as a condition; when it is 0, the input is replaced with noise, and the model must learn to denoise it.
-The model then learns a transformation from the conditional inputs and the signal noise vector to a novel load profile.
+Details of the masking mechanism are outlined in \ref{sec:appmask}.
 Furthermore, the SSSDS4 model source code contained an implementation error in the training loop relating to the handling of conditional inputs.
 Algorithm~\ref{Algorithm:ddpm_training_masked} outlines the modified training step in the SSSDS4 model.
 There is one key difference between this and the previous model.
 Line 7 restores the conditional values after the entire sample is corrupted with noise.
 Previously, this was handled differently; the conditional values were substituted into \(x_{std}\) (the noise vector).
 Then, when the sample is corrupted, the conditional values would not be corrupted with noise.
 However, the noise corruption equation outlined in line 6 only balances the data for values of \(x_0\) \(\in [0, 1]\).
 In many cases, this is not sufficient; a more effective method is to corrupt the entire sample with noise, then replace the values after corruption.
 This aligns with the behaviour during inference, where the conditional values are replaced at each step.

 \alglanguage{pseudocode}

 Figure~\ref{fig:sssds4} shows a diagram for the implementation of the SSSDS4, highlighting the model inputs/outputs and key layers.
 The minor modification made to the model can be observed in the inputs and conditions being passed to the model.
 Figure~\ref{fig:rb} provides more detail of the residual block section of the diagram.
 The block represents the structure of a single residual layer, and multiple of these blocks are chained together.
 After a hyperparameter search, 36 residual blocks were used.
 The output of all residual blocks is then added together and fed to the subsequent 1D Convolutional layer.